Norms Of BS6 & Its Impact On Two-wheeler Industry

 The most sophisticated emission standard for autos in India is BS6, or Bharat Stage 6.
 It is comparable to Euro VI standards, which are now in use in a number of European nations.
 Because of our country's ever-increasing air pollution, the Indian government opted to go straight from BS-4 to BS-6 emission standards to reduce vehicle pollution.
 As a result, the whole automobile industry has been required to phase out all BS-4 vehicles after April 1, 2020, and exclusively offer BS-6 cars and two-wheelers.

-You may also like to read:- Why You Should Buy IFFCO Tokio Two-Wheeler Insurance Plan?
+Also read: Why You Should Buy IFFCO Tokio Two-Wheeler Insurance?

 The implementation of the BS6 emission rules has compelled automakers to make considerable improvements in engine production technologies.
 Specifically, they will have to abandon low-cost carburettors in favour of higher-cost fuel injection systems for their products.
 As a result, BS6 motorcycle and scooter prices have increased by at least 10% to 15% on the open market.
 This modification has the greatest impact on two-wheelers in the inexpensive sector, while it has the least impact on bikes that already have fuel injection systems.